Octaveeee/webtech-108/README.md

 ## Introduction
 This repository is part of the Web Technologies course at ECE.
 It serves as a foundation for building the final project, with each lab adding incremental features to the application.

+Lab 4 focuses on initializing a Next.js application, building a skeleton for a website.

 ## Prerequisites
 - Node.js installed